ssjh23/chord-go/README.md

       ]
     }
    ```
+   Steps 2 and 3 are to remove the red errors within the `protos` folder on the imports
+3. Run Docker Desktop
-5. Be in the root directory of the project (Same level as Makefile)
+4. Be in the root directory of the project (Same level as Makefile)
-6. After successful Docker Desktop startup, build the docker images.
+5. After successful Docker Desktop startup, build the docker images.
 Run the following command as defined in ``Makefile``:
    <br><br>
     ```
     make image